 ‘large’ – subtitles for visually impaired

 ‘forced’ – used to indicate subtitles is required regardless of whether the user has enabled subtitles.
 The correct language subtitle track must be chosen.
 Often referred to as ‘forced captions.’
 A Type of ‘forced’ must only be used in conjunction with other Type instances, when the track contains a mix of forced and non-forced subtitles.
 Generally, when ‘forced’ is used it is the only instance of Type.

+‘noforced’ – indicates subtitles do not contain forced subtitles.
+Must be used with another Type, but not ‘forced’.
+For example, a subtitle with Type of ‘normal’ and ‘noforced’ would contain all language subtitles except forced subtitles.

 ‘commentary’ – commentary, such as associated with a commentary audio track.